bridirks/ctx-api-karate/README.md

 5. Results will be viewable in an artifact folder after the tests have completed.
 These results will not be formatted<br>
 <h3 align="center">Optional - to View Full Dashboard</h3>
 1. Download the karate project<br>
-2. Download the artifact and extract the contents into the 'target' folder of the downloaded karate project to view as fully functioning dashboard<br>
+2. Download the artifact and extract the contents into the 'target' folder of the downloaded karate project<br>
 3. Select 'karate-summary.html' to open in browser